Studenten1/L2/src/js/components/lm-data/README.md

-# &lt;lm-data-app&gt;
+# &lt;lm-data&gt;

-A web component that represents a data app.
+A web component that represents a data module.

 ## Attributes